-Despite making backroom deals with oil interests, Harding—a known womanizer who fathered a child with one of his mistresses—campaigned on a platform of balancing the interests of conservation and development.
+Despite making backroom deals with oil interests, Harding—a notorious womanizer who fathered a child with at least one of his mistresses—campaigned on a platform of balancing the interests of conservation and development.
 There was much debate at the time between the merits of conserving natural resources and permitting industry to tap into the nation’s wealth.

 But once Harding appointed Senator Albert Fall from New Mexico as Secretary of the Interior in 1921, it was clear Harding would tip the scales in favor of development.

 Fall was a politically powerful senator, rancher, lawyer and miner who, like Harding, enjoyed a game of poker with a glass of whiskey—Prohibition notwithstanding.
-Fall soon convinced Harding to transfer oversight of the petroleum reserves from the Navy to the Department of the Interior.
+Fall soon convinced Harding to transfer oversight of the petroleum reserves from the Navy to his Interior Department.

-After the transfer of the oil-rich land holdings was completed, Fall started secret negotiations with two of his wealthy friends in the oil industry.
+After the transfer of the oil-rich land holdings was complete, Fall started secret negotiations with two of his wealthy friends in the oil industry.

-In 1922—without competitive bidding or any public announcement—Fall leased exclusive drilling rights to the entire Teapot Dome site to the Mammoth Oil Company, owned by Harry Sinclair.
+In 1922—with no competitive bidding or any public announcement—Fall leased exclusive drilling rights to the entire Teapot Dome site to the Mammoth Oil Company, owned by longtime friend Harry Sinclair.
 Fall also leased the two reserves in California to the Pan-American Petroleum Company, owned by Edward Doheny, another old friend of Fall’s.